 How Artificial Intelligence is Changing the Way Lawyers Practice Law.
 Artificial intelligence has long been a tool for lawyers to perform their tasks more efficiently.
 However, the technology has advanced to the point where computers can now perform many of the tasks that were once the exclusive domain of humans.
 (Legal Talk Network, March 2016).

-Legal Rebels Podcast: The ABA Journal Legal Rebels Podcast features men and women who are remaking the legal profession and highlights the pioneers who are changing the way law is practiced and setting the standards that will guide the profession in the future.
+Legal Rebels Podcast: The ABA Journal Legal Rebels Podcast features people who are remaking the legal profession, changing the way law is practiced and setting the standards that will guide the profession into the future.

 Am Law 200 Overview.
 “Betting on Bulk.”
 Second Hundred firms are on a hiring binge.
 What’s not certain is when—or whether—it’ll pay off.
 (American Lawyer Magazine, June 2013).

 Canada Market Report.
 “If You Build It, They Will Come.”
 Preparing for the 2015 Pan American Games, Toronto is relying on a distinctively Canadian deal form: the public-private partnership.
 (American Lawyer Magazine, November 2012)

 “Romney’s Lawyer.”
 Ropes & Gray chairman R. Bradford Malt and Republican presidential nominee Mitt Romney have a two-decades-long friendship that has benefited both men.
 (American Lawyer Magazine, June 2012)

 Lateral Report Overview.
 “This Time It’s Personal.”
 Lateral partner movement was up significantly in 2011, but it wasn’t because of a thriving economy.
 Instead, law firms got desperate.
 (American Lawyer Magazine, February 2012).